Guide to Work, Study, Travel and Living Abroad

 Walking on the path to artisinal goat cheese along the Camino in Galicia.

-Galicia represents an entirely new climatic and soil zone, one with its own varietals and foods.
+Galicia represents an entirely new climatic and soil zone with its own varietals and foods.
 The Camino in Galicia passes through O Cebreiro, Triacastela, Samos, Sarria, Portomarín, Melida, and onward to the goal of Santiago de Compostela.
 Unlike Castilla y León, you enter a terrain of rising and falling green and misty hills and mountains.
-Henry Higgins had it all wrong, the rain in Spain stays mostly in the northern mountains of Galicia, Asturias, Cantabria, and Basque Country, rarely getting past these towering gate-keepers to the plains further south.
-Galicia, more than the other northern provinces, is all mountains, a great big fist of mountain systems that juts into the Atlantic.
-Its climate is more like that of Ireland and Wales; nevertheless there are terrific wine varietals on this stretch, all unique to the region, such as Mencia (Ribeira Sacra and Valdeorras regions), Albariño (Rías Baixas), and Palomino (Ribeiro).
+Henry Higgins had it all wrong.
+The rain in Spain stays mainly in the northern mountains of Galicia, Asturias, Cantabria, and Basque Country, rarely getting past these towering gatekeepers to the plains further south.
+More than the other northern provinces, Galicia is all mountains, a great big fist of mountain systems that juts into the Atlantic.
+Its climate is more like that of Ireland and Wales; nevertheless, there are terrific wine varietals on this stretch, all unique to the region, such as Mencia (Ribeira Sacra and Valdeorras regions), Albariño (Rías Baixas), and Palomino (Ribeiro).

 Many villages along the Camino in Galicia sell locally grown and made foods, and I gathered with friends for one of the best lunches I ate while on the road in this manner.
-We first stopped at a village home along the Camino that was selling artisinal goat cheese and bought a log of chevre.
-Next, the local baker was selling fresh loafs from the back of his van, going from village to village almost as fast as we walked (he stopped and talked to the villagers in each hamlet, gathering news as he sold loaves).
-From him we bought a chewy, still-warm baguette before he left us for the next village.
+We first stopped at a village home along the Camino, where they sold artificial goat cheese and bought a log of Chevre.
+Next, the local baker was selling fresh loaves from the back of his van, going from village to village almost as fast as we walked (he stopped and talked to the villagers in each hamlet, gathering news as he sold loaves).
+We bought a chewy, still-warm baguette from him before he left us for the next village.
 Adding a couple local apples our rural hotel owner gave us that morning, we had a splendid picnic near a mountain stream.

-The most common classic Galician dish encountered on the Camino, one that feels terrific after a cold day of walking, is Caldo Gallego, Galician Stew.
-It is a green soup filled with the leafy collard-like greens called grelos that you pass by in every single kitchen garden on the road.
+The most common classic Galician dish encountered on the Camino, which feels terrific after a cold day of walking, is Caldo Gallego, Galician Stew.
+It is a green soup filled with the leafy collard-like greens called grelos that you pass by in every kitchen garden on the road.
 It is also filled with white beans, potatoes, pork and sausages, onions, and garlic.

-Another Galician specialty comes from the area around Padrón, the town where legend says St. James’s martyred body arrived.
+Another Galician specialty is around Padrón, where legend says St. James's martyred body arrived.
 It is to him that this pilgrimage road is dedicated.
-It is said the boat carrying St. James’ beheaded body, accompanied by his two most devout disciples, moored here.
+It is said the boat carrying St. James' beheaded body, accompanied by his two most devout disciples, moored here.
 (According to legend, they buried him near here in the 1st century.
 His tomb was then miraculously discovered by a hermit in the 9th century.
-That spot was once a pre-Christian burial mound and as a result of the Christian pilgrimage to St. James’ tomb, it gradually grew into the city of Santiago de Compostela.)
+That spot was once a pre-Christian burial mound.
+As a result of the Christian pilgrimage to St. James' tomb, it gradually grew into the city of Santiago de Compostela.)

-Padrón became famous again when a monk returned from the new world with a variety of little green pepper that he coaxed to grow in this Atlantic climate.
-Padron peppers, pimientos de Padron, are little green finger-sized peppers that are thrown whole in a pan with olive oil and crisped.
-Then they are served on a plate with a splash of sea salt.
+Padrón became famous again when a monk returned from the new world with various little green peppers he coaxed to grow in this Atlantic climate.
+Padron peppers, pimientos de Padron, are little green finger-sized peppers thrown whole in a pan with olive oil and crisped.
+Then, they are served on a plate with a splash of sea salt.
 (Albariño white wine, noted below, pairs perfectly with this great little dish.)

-Galicia is also home of fresh, succulent shellfish and fish and this is often handled simply, with a quick grilling or steaming, a bit of olive oil and sea salt.
-And the interior of the province is famous for grass fed beef coming from cows who live a free, open life, often herding themselves about the hills and mountains until evening, eating wild grasses.
+Galicia is also home to fresh, succulent shellfish and fish, often handled with a quick grilling or steaming, a bit of olive oil, and sea salt.
+The province's interior is famous for grass-fed beef from cows who live a free, open life, often herding about the hills and mountains until evening and eating wild grasses.
 Nearby are forests of chestnut from which Galicians make a nutty chestnut soup.
-And finally, another common dish you will likely encounter, is the empanada, a savory pie, not unlike Cornish meat pies.
-These are pastry sheets filled with anything from just caramelized onions and red peppers to mussels or rabbit.
-This with a glass of Mencia wine, noted below, will set you up for a rich, satisfying meal.
+And finally, another typical dish you will likely encounter is the empanada, a savory pie not unlike Cornish meat pies.
+These pastry sheets are filled with anything from caramelized onions and red peppers to mussels or rabbits.
+A glass of Mencia wine will set you up for a rich, satisfying meal.

-While many people are becoming aware of Galicia’s complex and sophisticated white Albariño wine, few as yet have heard of the Mencia grape.
-On the border of León and into eastern Galicia are vineyards perfectly situated to grow the Mencia grape, a unique varietal to this part of the world.
-It produces a red wine that is velvety, complex, and full-bodied, as if in a glass they have captured the taste and texture of the green rolling hills as the sun begins to burn off the nightly mist, revealing herbs and flowers beneath.
-As you near Santiago and the coast, you get closer to Albariño country, a white wine that is dry, crisp and fruity but also has green notes of herbs and a bite of salt air.
-Just as Mencia captures the tastes of Galicia’s interior mountains, Albariño captures the tastes of Galicia’s Atlantic coast.
+While many people are becoming aware of Galicia's complex and sophisticated white Albariño wine, few have heard of the Mencia grape.
+On the border of León and into eastern Galicia are vineyards ideally situated to grow the Mencia grape, a unique varietal to this part of the world.
+It produces a red wine that is velvety, complex, and full-bodied, as if in a glass, they have captured the taste and texture of the green rolling hills as the sun begins to burn off the nightly mist, revealing herbs and flowers beneath.
+As you near Santiago and the coast, you get closer to Albariño country, a white wine that is dry, crisp, and fruity but also has green notes of herbs and a bite of salt air.
+Just as Mencia captures the taste of Galicia's interior mountains, Albariño captures the taste of Galicia's Atlantic coast.

 A Strong Finish in Santiago

-Once you arrive in the great pilgrim’s destination, the city of Santiago de Compostela, I can think of nothing better than to recommend that you have dinner at Café Iacobus (on Rúa da Azabachería, 5, Tel. # 981 58 28 04).
-Near the cathedral and run by the Castro brothers, here is a restaurant whose chef and staff embody the true skill of working with local, gourmet, and ultra-fresh ingredients.
+Once you arrive in the great pilgrim’s destination, the city of Santiago de Compostela, I can think of nothing better than to recommend that you have dinner at Café Iacobus.
+Near the cathedral and run by the Castro brothers is a restaurant whose chef and staff embody the actual skill of working with local, gourmet, and ultra-fresh ingredients.
 They have close ties with food producers, fishermen, and winemakers throughout the area.
-Each afternoon and night the menu reflects the day’s best foods, handled simply and skillfully to allow their natural fresh flavors to shine forth.
-Often there are items not on the menu, so it is worth asking the waiter what the chef recommends.
+Each afternoon and night, the menu reflects the day's best foods, handled and skillfully to allow their natural fresh flavors to shine forth.
+Often, items are not on the menu, so it is worth asking the waiter what the chef recommends.
 The chef likely will wander around and introduce himself.
-If he notices that you are really enjoying something, he might recommend the next course, sprung from his own imagination, your tastes, and the ingredients on hand.
+Suppose he notices that you are really enjoying something.
+In that case, he might recommend the next course, sprung from his imagination, your tastes, and the ingredients on hand.

-Spain is one of Europe’s most prolific wine-producing nations and it is also considered the garden of Europe, growing much of the produce that gets exported to the northern countries.
-And walking the Camino, you essentially walk through one wine and agricultural region and into another, an unbroken chain of satiating and intoxicating possibilities.
-At the end of a hard day of walking with a pack that holds everything the pilgrim needs for the next five weeks, food and wine soon become primary daily delights.
-While I am sure I should have been contemplating more spiritual notions, I often found myself wondering what the next local garden and bodega would bring forth to share.
+Spain is one of Europe's most prolific wine-producing nations, and it is also considered the garden of Europe, growing much of the produce exported to the northern countries.
+And walking the Camino, you walk through one wine and agricultural region and into another, an unbroken chain of satiating and intoxicating possibilities.
+After a hard day of walking with a pack that holds everything the pilgrim needs for the next five weeks, food and wine soon become primary daily delights.
+While I should have been contemplating more spiritual notions, I often wondered what the next local garden and bodega would bring forth to share.
 And what happens when you walk the Camino in the spring or summer instead of the fall?
 The culinary possibilities seem limitless and worth a return.

 Related Topics